Gastric Problems: Causes, Symptoms, Prevention, and Natural Ways to Support Digestive Health

 Irregular Meal Timings

-Skipping meals or eating late at night can increase gastric discomfort.
+Skipping meals or eating late at night may affect digestion and contribute to gastric symptoms.

 Stress and Anxiety